phillycc/phillycc.github.io/_posts/2015-01-30-carespotter.md

 tags: []
 permalink: /carespotter/
 ---
-This project represented a website redesign for an Orlando healthcare start-up.
+This project represented a website redesign2 for an Orlando healthcare start-up.
 Working on a virtual team via Slack, I programmed 18 multi-step registration screens for new caregivers, plus functionality for registered caregivers to manage their profiles.
 The redesigned website launched May 2015.

 ### Special features:
 * Responsive design